Undecidable translational tilings with only two tiles, or one nonabelian tile: Proof of main'

-For this choice of $R$ we certainly have that (ii) implies (i).
-However, (i) will fail to imply (ii) because the tiling $\Lambda_0 \oplus R$ is not rigid, and it is possible to ``slide'' portions of this tiling to create additional tilings (cf. Example \ref{simple-tile}).
+However, the tiling $\Lambda \oplus R_0 = \Z^k$ is not rigid, and it is possible to ``slide'' portions of this tiling to create additional tilings (cf. Example \ref{simple-tile}).
 To fix this we need to add\footnote{This basic idea of using bumps to create rigidity goes back to Golomb \cite{golomb}.} and remove some ``bumps'' to the sides of $R_0$ to prevent sliding.
 There are many ways to achieve this; we give one such way as follows.
 For each $j=1,\dots,k$, let $n_j$ be an integer with $2 \leq n_j \leq N_j-3$ (the bounds here are in order to keep the ``bumps'' and ``holes'' we shall create from touching each other).
 We form $R$ from $R_0$ by deleting the elements

 from $R_0$ for each $j=1,\dots,k$, and then adding the points